CMakePP/CMaize/docs/source/index.rst

    :maxdepth: 2

    About: Learn more about the CMake Packaging Project <about/index.rst>
-   End User: Learn how to build a project that uses CPP <end_user/index.rst>
+   End User: Build a project that uses CPP <end_user/index.rst>
-   User: Learn how to use CPP as your project's build system <user/index.rst>
+   User: Use CPP to generate your project's build system <user/index.rst>
    Developer: Learn how CPP works <developer/index.rst>
    APIS: API references for CPP functions <apis/index.rst>